gobeyondidentity/developer-docs/docs/workflows/api-token.md

 />

 ### Authorization Code Flow

+If you would like to use the authorization flow, [create another application](./applications.md) in the "Beyond Identity Admin" realm referencing the management API [resource server](./applications.md#create-a-resource-server).

 Using the authorization code flow is a two part process.
 First an authorization grant code must be obtained.
 This code is received through your callback specified in the `redirect_uri`.
 When extracting the code, your `state` and PKCE should be validated.
 Second you must use the grant code to create an access token.